-Here’s an idea of what might be a good fit with me.
+Here’s an idea of what we do like:

-Fantasy and sci-fi books/trilogies I’ve recently enjoyed (things they have in common: a bit darker, complex and mature in plot, not overly romance-heavy, unique brand of “magic”):
+Fantasy and sci-fi books/trilogies we’ve recently enjoyed (things they have in common: a bit darker, complex and mature in plot, not overly romance-heavy, unique brand of “magic”):

-- The Grisha Trilogy and Six of Crows by Leigh Bardugo
+- The Grisha Trilogy and Six of Crows duology by Leigh Bardugo

 - Illuminae by Amie Kaufman and Jay Kristoff